aescuredo77/roseco/README.md

 If you need more powerful motors or those that require a greater workload, there is a version of these servos with an independent power supply from the motors.

+## Arduino library ##

+In the Electronics folder is the MotorA library for arduino/teensy